aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/565_cicd/tf-files.md

 ### aws_s3_bucket__codepipeline-bucket.tf

-This uses an external data provider to run a script: **get-bucket-name.sh** whcih returns a hopefully unique name for the bucket based on you hostname and a fine-grained timestamp.
+This uses an external data provider to run a script: **get-bucket-name.sh** which returns a unique name for the bucket based on you hostname and a fine-grained timestamp.

 {{%expand "Expand here to see the code" %}}